Loading

 Send a message to a Slack conversation ID.

 • channel (required): Conversation ID (for example, C123...).
-Use Resolve channel ID first if you only have a channel name.
+Use List channels to browse IDs, or Resolve channel ID if you know the channel name.

 • text (required): Message text.